Baltimore Ravens vs. Pittsburgh Steelers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Steelers stats and trends

-- Pittsburgh has four wins against the spread in 11 games this year.
+- Pittsburgh has played 11 games, with four wins against the spread.

-- This year, the Steelers have an ATS record of 3-1 in their four games as an underdog of 4.5 points or more.
+- The Steelers have an ATS record of 3-1 in their four games when underdogs by 4.5 points or more this season.

 - Pittsburgh's games this year have gone over the point total five times in 11 opportunities (45.5%).

-- This season the Steelers have turned the ball over 14 times, four more than the Ravens' takeaways (10).
+- The Steelers have turned the ball over 14 times this season, four more turnovers than the Ravens have forced (10).

 Home and road insights

-- Pittsburgh has one win against the spread, and is 3-2-1 overall, at home this season.
+- Pittsburgh has covered the spread once at home, and is 3-2-1 overall there, this season.

-- At home, the Steelers are winless ATS (0-4) as 4.5-point underdogs or greater.
+- The Steelers are winless ATS (0-4) as 4.5-point underdogs or more at home.

-- This year, Pittsburgh has hit the over in three of six games at home.
+- This year, in six home games, Pittsburgh has hit the over three times.

-- Steelers home games this season average 41.8 total points, 2.2 fewer than this contest's over/under (44).

-- Baltimore has two wins against the spread, and is 3-2 overall, on the road.

-- The Ravens are winless ATS (0-2) as 4.5-point favorites or more away from home.
+- Away from home, the Ravens are winless ATS (0-2) as 4.5-point favorites or more.

-- This year, in five away games, Baltimore has hit the over once.
+- Baltimore has hit the over once in five away games this season.

 Powered by Data Skrive.